hh-health-AI/hh-health-AI/README.md

 My focus is a simple question:

-> **How can public healthcare data and AI improve the quality, speed, and auditability of investment research?**
+> **How can AI improve the quality, speed, and auditability of investment research?**

 ## About